 Front-end: from 300 to 400 hours

 Front-end developers convert every approved prototype into real screens that users will interact with.
-Chat app development in Android may take a bit longer to develop due to the peculiarities of the platform.
+Apps for Android may take a bit longer to develop due to the peculiarities of the platform.

 Back-end: from 500 to 550 hours